 Well, you won’t need those tips today.
-Though they taste like a not-safe-for-kids creamy piña colada, these pineapple popsicles don’t contain any rum.
+Though they taste like creamy piña colada, these homemade pineapple popsicles don’t contain any rum.
 They’re totally safe to leave unmarked and unattended in the freezer . . . or maybe not if you want some for yourself.

 Like many of my favorite recipes – homemade ketchup, sour gummy snacks, strawberry chia seed jam and garlicky fermented radishes, for example – this recipe only takes five minutes of hands-on time.
 I hope you love them as much as we do!

 This recipe makes approximately 27 fluid ounces, or 3 1/3 cups liquid.
 My popsicle molds hold 1/3 cup each, so this batch made 10 popsicles.